lieb/postdove/doc/virtiofs_storage.md

 by disk based swap.
 It is fast and simple and requires less configuration tweaking.
 This is optional but useful.

+The second task is to make the filesystem available from the server to the VM, a task not all that different than the work we would do for an NFS export.

    ```bash
 @@ -110,5 +114,14 @@
      <memballoon model='virtio'>